ChristianSch/Sparkle.js/README.md

 Configure the `config/default.json` file to your needs.
 First, make sure the path to your desired appcast.xml is correct.

 WARNING: **Every** possible file that you set here will be deployed.
 That means, if you put `/usr/passwd` in there, Sparkle.js will show it to everyone that navigates to your server (if it is readable of course).

+Then you can easily remove the `Sample Appcast.xml` from the directory.

 ### Logging the system stats
 Sparkle.js knows two ways of saving the given sets of information.